csfeeser/k8s/volumes_challenge.md

     - 1GB storage
     - name: `persistentclaimchallenge`
     - storage class: manual

-    - ReadWriteOnce permission
+0. Create a Pod with the following:
+- name the Pod `day4challenge`
+- give the Pod the label `k8s: isawesome`
+- Use a `busybox:1.35.0` image

-0. Create a deployment named `day4challenge` using an `nginx` image.
-Mount BOTH the PVC `persistentclaimchallenge` AND configmap `nintendo` into the pods of the `day4challenge` deployment.
-The `mountPath` location is up to you, but the Pod status must be `RUNNING` to complete the challenge :)
+- Mount BOTH the PVC `persistentclaimchallenge` AND configmap `nintendo` into the pods of the `day4challenge` deployment
+> The `mountPath` location is up to you, but the Pod status must be `RUNNING` to complete the challenge :)

 #### SOLUTION